 Adequate critical care facilities are integral to the care of ‘high risk’ patients receiving emergency anaesthesia.1,9,32,68 It is known that patients identified as requiring critical care and admitted directly from theatre have significantly improved outcomes than those admitted following a period of postoperative deterioration (e.g. from a ward).69,70,71

-Critical care should be considered for all patients requring emergency surgery.
+Critical care should be considered for all patients requiring emergency surgery.
 There should be close preoperative liaison and communication between the surgical, anaesthetic and critical care teams, with the common goal of ensuring appropriate safe care in the best interests of the patient.33

 All high risk patients should be considered for critical care.
 As a minimum, patients with an estimated risk of death of ≥10% should be admitted to a critical care location (unless there is a contraindication).3 The 10% threshold for risk of death is historical and should be perceived as an absolute minimum standard.
 The exact percentage mortality risk that warrants critical care admission is unknown, and probably varies from condition to condition.
-There should be locally agreed protocols for postoperative intensive care admission.
-It may be, with improvements in modern intensive care, that in the future this threshold is lower than 10%.
-The efficacy and compliance of local intensive care admission protocols should be audited.
+There should be locally agreed protocols for postoperative critical care admission.
+It may be, with improvements in modern critical care, that in the future this threshold is lower than 10%.
+The efficacy and compliance of local critical care admission protocols should be audited.

 Hospital level audit data should be examined to determine whether national standards for postoperative critical care admission are being adhered to.
 Where compliance is poor, a change of local policies and reconfiguration of services should be considered, to enable all high risk emergency laparotomy patients to be cared for on a critical care unit after surgery.1